What should you do with plastic takeaway containers? Find out if they can be recycled, reused safely or if eco-friendly

-Anything that’s styrofoam also can’t be reused for the risk of bacterial contamination.
-Since styrofoam is a foam, there is plenty of small spaces within the material to trap bacteria from food and the environment.
+Anything made from polystyrene can’t be reused either, as it carries a risk of bacterial contamination.
+Since polystyrene is a porous, plastic-based material, there are plenty of small spaces within the packaging to trap bacteria from food and the environment.

-As an eco-activist, it can be difficult to accept that all we can do is throw away some plastic items.
+If you care about the environment, it can be difficult to accept that all we can do is throw away these plastic items.
 Most of us immediately want to find some alternative use for such items to increase their lifecycle.
-However, the truth is that reusing plastic takeaway containers will do more harm than good and can directly impact your health.
+But, the truth is that reusing plastic takeaway containers will do more harm than good and could directly affect your health.

 Can You Recycle Plastic Takeaway Containers?